Posted 04 February 2012 - 05:03 AM

 Q. Where can I download a copy of the map?

-Q. Who else is involved in the project?
+Q. Who is involved in this project?

 Q. Who can I contact if I have more questions?